 If you, or someone you care about, lives in an assisted living facility or nursing home, the FTC explains here that the money is meant for the PERSON, not the place they might live.

-Economic Impact Payments and Eligibility for Federal Programs

-Economic Impact Payments are not income, and are not a countable asset for the 12 months following the month of receipt.
-Accordingly, they are not counted towards eligibility for -- or amount, duration, or scope of -- a public benefit like SSI, Medicaid, or SNAP.
-As a corollary, transfer of assets provisions do not apply.

-Second Round of Economic Impact Payments

-The Coronavirus Response and Relief Supplemental Appropriations Act of 2021 created a second round of Economic Impact Payments for millions of Americans.
-As with the first round, payment will be issued based on the information the IRS has on file for your 2019 tax return, information provided using the IRS' non-filer or "Get my Payment" tools, or information provided by a federal agency issuing benefits such as the Social Security Administration, Veteran Affairs, or Railroad Retirement Board.

-Direct deposits began on Dec.
-29, and paper checks were mailed on Dec.
-30. Pre-paid debit cards (EIP Cards) are being issued this month.
-You can get more information about the payments in this FAQ by the IRS.
-More information about EIP Cards is available at EIPCard.com, which has been updated for the second round of economic impact payments.
-You also can check the status of your payment online.

 Important Notes for Social Security beneficiaries:

 Eligible Social Security (including SSDI and SSI), Veterans Administration, and Railroad Retirement beneficiaries who don’t normally file taxes will automatically receive economic impact payments for eligible adults.
 Economic Impact Payments were an advance payment of the Recovery Rebate Credit.
 If you did not receive your Economic Impact Payment for yourself or an eligible child, you may be eligible to claim the credit by filing a 2020 1040 or 1040-SR for free using the IRS Free File program.
-Economic impact payments will not be counted as income for SSI recipients, and the payments are excluded from resources for 12 months.
+Economic impact payments will not be counted as income for SSI recipients.

-SSI Recipients and Economic Impact Payments (Update from NCLER 5/4/2021)
+SSI Recipients and Economic Impact Payments (Update from National Center for Law and Elder Rights 8/24/2021)